Kawartha Speedway

 The facility is also host to a number of other racing venues.
 After some additional paving of the infield, Kawartha Durham Kart Club made the speedway its home track in 2009.
 With a variety of track layouts it has proven to be a popular venue within the karting community.
 The Peterborough Motor Sports Club also hosts solo events as part of the club's championship season, bringing in a wide variety of vehicles from stock to fully modified rally cars.
-Although hard to notice if you are not looking, there is also a specially constructed course for soap box cars.
+There is also a specially constructed course for soap box cars.
 The 'Gravity Cavity' is located behind the parking lot and hosts a championship series for soap box enthusiasts.

 Summer Shoot-Out Series

 In an attempt to raise diminishing car counts all over Southern Ontario, Kawartha Speedway announced a 6 race late model series, split between Kawartha and Capital City Speedway in Stittsville, Ontario.
 Three events were held at Kawartha and three at the Capital City Speedway.
 All events were 100 laps with the exception of a July race at Kawartha which was 200 laps, called the ACT Summer Sizzler.